-Depending on the size of your jade egg, there can be an issue with retrieving them if you have a retroflexed cervix, simply because the egg can get trapped between the cervix and the posterior wall of the vagina.
+Depending on the size of your jade egg, there can be an issue with retrieving them if you have a retroflexed uterus, simply because the egg can get trapped between the cervix and the posterior (back) wall of the vagina.

 To avoid this issue, we recommend using jade eggs that are drilled at one end, so you can tie a thread or string through them to pull them out when you are done.